Phase separation: Phase separation in cold gases

 A mixture of two helium isotopes (helium-3 and helium-4) in a certain range of temperatures and concentrations separates into parts.
 The initial mix of the two isotopes spontaneously separates into ^{4}He-rich and {}^3He-rich regions.
 Phase separation also exists in ultracold gas systems.
 It has been shown experimentally in a two-component ultracold Fermi gas case.
-The phase separation can compete with other phenomena as vortex lattice formation or an exotic Fulde-Ferrell-Larkin-Ovchinnikov phase.
+The phase separation can compete with other phenomena, such as vortex lattice formation or an exotic Fulde-Ferrell-Larkin-Ovchinnikov phase.